TNL-Project/PyTNL/docs/content/install/pypi.md

-PyTNL can be installed [from PyPI](https://pypi.org/project/pytnl/) using any Python package manager, e.g. `pip`:
+PyTNL can be installed [PyPi] using any
+Python package manager, e.g. `pip`:

 ```shell